-Professionally, under the name Elizabeth Kephart Reisinger, she has held positions at Gannett newspapers, Thomson Reuters (then Thomson West), Greenspring Media Group and, most recently, at the Hill Museum & Manuscript Library (HMML) at Saint John’s University, a global leader in the cultural preservation of manuscripts.
-Throughout the years, Reisinger has also contributed freelance work to some of the world’s most recognizable brands.
+Professionally, under the name Elizabeth Kephart Reisinger, she has held positions at Gannett Newspapers, Thomson Reuters, and, most recently, at the Hill Museum & Manuscript Library (HMML) at Saint John’s University, a global leader in the cultural preservation of manuscripts.
+Throughout the years, she has also contributed freelance editorial work to some of the world’s most recognizable brands.
 See examples on the Portfolio page.

-Among other accolades, Reisinger is a past recipient of a news reporting and writing fellowship at The Poynter Institute in St. Petersburg, Florida.
-She holds a degree in political science and women’s studies from Luther College.
-She is a member of the Minnesota Historical Society, the Women’s Fiction Writers Association (WFWA), the Romance Writers of America (RWA) and The Author’s Guild.
+Among other accolades, Singer is a past recipient of a news reporting and writing fellowship at The Poynter Institute in St. Petersburg, Florida.
+She holds a degree in political science and women’s studies from Luther College in Decorah, Iowa and is a member of the Minnesota Historical Society, the Women’s Fiction Writers Association (WFWA), the Romance Writers of America (RWA) and The Author’s Guild.
 Singer currently serves on the Board of Directors of the Stearns History Museum.

 When not writing or reading, Singer is probably lost in the woods, making a mess in the kitchen, or watching science fiction movies at her home in rural Minnesota.